alphagov/govuk-developer-docs/source/manual/connect-to-vcloud-director.html.md

 Password: ...
 VPN gateway: ...
 ```
 4. Add the MFA key to an app such as Google Authenticator.
-This will be your second factor for logging into the Carrenza VPN.
+This will be your
+   second factor for logging into the Carrenza VPN.
 5. Convert the VPN client certificate from PEM format to PFX format by running
    `openssl pkcs12 -export -in ~/carrenza-vpn-cert-and-key.pem -out carrenza-vpn-cert-and-key.pfx`.
-   You'll be asked for two passwords (one for decrypting the PEM and one for encrypting the PFX).
-The first one is the `Certificate passphrase` field from `carrenza/vpn-credentials`.
-You can choose the second one, or use the same as the first.
+   You will be asked for two passwords (one for decrypting the PEM and one for
+   encrypting the PFX).
+The first password is the `Certificate passphrase` field
+   from `carrenza/vpn-credentials`.
+The second password can be of your own choice.
+   You will need it for the next few steps but you won't need to remember it
+   after that.
 ```
 openssl pkcs12 -export -in ~/carrenza-vpn-cert-and-key.pem -out ~/carrenza-vpn-cert-and-key.pfx
 Enter pass phrase for /Users/.../carrenza-vpn-cert-and-key.pem: <Certificate passphrase from vpn-credentials>